The standard

 your engineering standard.

 Make it auditable.
-Generate your cto.config.md in under 5 minutes.
+Install the GitHub App and generate your cto.config.md in under 5 minutes.